jema28/react-dynamic-data-codealong/README.md

-# React with dynamic data code along for Founders & Coders
+# React with dynamic data code along

 In this code along we'll fetch some data from an API and then render it (one of the most common usecases for React in modern frontend).
 This workshop is based on @sofiapoh's [React Dynamic Data workshop for FAC](https://github.com/sofiapoh/react-dynamic-data-workshop).